gisquick/gisquick-doc/user-manual/traditional-publishing.rst

 .. thumbnail:: ../img/project-publishing-5.png

 On the last page are displayed files need to be transferred to the Gisquick publication server.
-The result of publication process is two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
+The result of the publication process is two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
 These files together with project data (see ``Data sources``) must be transferred to the publication server.